fastoch/JavaScript/React Bun Hono Tuto.md

 - The front-end is going to be a **Vite** + **React** App, which will be **all client-side rendered**
   - **Tailwind** for styling the front-end
   - All of the **TanStack** libraries for querying, routing and forms

-- All of this will work with React 18 or 19
+All of this will work with React 18 or 19.

-The Front-end is going to make HTTP requests to the Back-end using Hono RPC so we get TypeScript safety there.
+The Front-end is going to make HTTP requests to the Back-end using **Hono RPC** so we get TypeScript safety there.
 **Hono's RPC** (Remote Procedure Call) feature allows sharing API specifications between the server and client, enabling type-safe API calls.

 - The Front-end and the Back-end are both going to use **Zod** for **validation**.
-- We're going to use **Kinde Auth** as the fully managed Authentication service
+- We're going to use **Kinde Auth** as a fully managed Authentication service
 - We're going to set up authorized routes on the front-end and the back-end so only logged in users can perform certain tasks

 The database is going to be a relational database, and it doesn't really matter which SQL database you use for this.